KTH/style/apps/style-web/src/pages/style/en/guides/browser-screen-resolutions.md

 ![Screenshot of problematic heading, half of the button "Menu" (with white text) ends up with white background](../../../../images/header_320_bad.png)

-The property `flex-wrap` is added to avoid horizontal scrolling:
+The property `flex-wrap` is added to avoid items to leak outside of container:

 ![Screenshot of fixed heading, all buttons (with white text) are with a dark background](../../../../images/header_320_good.png)